AI Trail Analysis

 - sudden weather changes

-The trail includes rocky sections, especially on Wilburn Ridge, requiring careful footing.
-Weather can change quickly in the highlands, so be prepared.
-While generally docile, wild ponies are still wild animals and should be observed from a respectful distance.
+Hikers should be prepared for uneven and rocky terrain, especially on Wilburn Ridge.
+Weather can change quickly in the highlands, so be ready for sun, wind, or rain.
+While generally docile, remember wild ponies are animals and should be given space and not fed.

 Weather⌄